EnergySystemsModellingLab/MUSE_OS/docs/installation/normal-installation.rst

 .. note::

     If you have Anaconda Python installed, then you can use it instead of ``pyenv`` to create an environment with a suitable Python version.
-Go to section `Creating a conda virtual environment`_ and jump to `Installing pipx`_ when it is completed.
+Go to section :ref:`conda-venvs` and jump to `Installing pipx`_ when it is completed.

 Installing ``pyenv``
 ^^^^^^^^^^^^^^^^^^^^